1949 Cleveland Browns season

 The 1949 Cleveland Browns season was the team's fourth and final season in the All-America Football Conference (AAFC).
 The Browns finished the regular season with a 9–1–2 win–loss–tie record and beat the San Francisco 49ers to win their fourth straight league championship.
-In the season's sixth game on October 9, 1949, the 49ers stopped the Browns' professional football record unbeaten streak after 29 games.
-The streak started two years before on October 19, 1947, and included two league championship games and two ties.
+In the season's sixth game on October 9, the 49ers stopped the Browns' professional football record unbeaten streak at 29 games.
+It began two years earlier on October 19, 1947, and included two league championship games and two ties.

-Cleveland made numerous roster moves before the season, adding tackle Derrell Palmer, linebacker Tommy Thompson and defensive back Warren Lahr, all of whom remained with the team for many years afterward.
-It was clear even before the season began, however, that the AAFC was struggling and might not survive beyond the 1949 season.
-The regular season was shortened to 12 games and a new system where the top four teams would participate in a two-week playoff was put into place.
+Cleveland made numerous roster moves before the season, adding tackle Derrell Palmer, linebacker Tommy Thompson, and defensive back Warren Lahr, all of whom remained with the team for many years.
+Prior to the season, it was clear that the AAFC was struggling and might not survive beyond 1949.
+The regular season was shortened to twelve games and a new playoff system was introduced, with the top four teams competing in a two-week (semifinals, final) postseason.